About

 Mission

-The world is rushing to build AI systems.
-It is not engineering them.
+The world is rushing to build AI.
+It is not engineering it.

-Machine learning has transformed every industry, but the education pipeline has not kept pace.
-Students learn algorithms in isolation, divorced from the silicon that executes them, the memory hierarchies that constrain them, and the networks that distribute them.
-The result: a generation of practitioners who can call model.fit() but cannot reason about why their model is slow, where the bottleneck lives, or how to fix it without guessing.
+Students today learn algorithms divorced from the silicon that executes them, the memory hierarchies that constrain them, and the networks that distribute them.
+They can call model.fit() but cannot reason about why their model is slow, where the bottleneck lives, or how to fix it without guessing.
+The education pipeline has not kept pace with the industry it feeds.

-Machine Learning Systems exists to close that gap.
-We teach AI as infrastructure — governed by physical laws, shaped by engineering constraints, and measurable through quantitative reasoning.
+Machine Learning Systems, the textbook and its educational ecosystem, exists to close that gap.
 Our thesis is simple: constraints drive architecture.
 You do not choose a Transformer because it is trendy; you choose it because of how it parallelizes on real silicon.
+We teach AI as infrastructure, governed by physical laws, shaped by engineering constraints, and measurable through quantitative reasoning.

 ⚙️